 The Citysafe is more of an anti-theft purse than a travel backpack, although it’d be a great addition to bring it along in larger luggage for sightseeing during the day or short hikes.

 I give it a thumbs up overall for women who want to feel safe while cruising around a city without carrying too much weight.

 Pacsafe Venturesafe 25L GII and 15L GII Review

-The Venturesafe series by Pacsafe comes in several sizes, but in this review, I’ll focus on the 25L and 15L daypack sizes that compare well with the Citysafe and Metrosafe above.
+The Venturesafe series by Pacsafe comes in several sizes, but in this review, I’ll focus on the 25L and 15L daypack sizes that compare well with the Citysafe and Metrosafe.

 Below is a video of the GII 25L size:

-Note: it doesn’t come with the Henry Cavill lookalike.
+Note: it does not come with the Henry Cavill lookalike.

-Moving right along, here’s a video of the 15L GII:
+Moving right along, here’s a video fo the 15L GII:

 He’s not quite Henry Cavill, but he did give a decent overview of the bag.

 Before I jump into the features, I’d like to point out that the 15L size is a great daypack while the 25L size could handle a weekend or week-long journey or longer for all the minimalist travelers out there (I so want to be one of you).